drivechain-project/drivechain.info/_posts/2025-07-01-perf-contest.md

 - Some users discussed [*CUDA*](https://developer.nvidia.com/cuda-toolkit), and if it could be used.
 I say: *yes*.
 You must stick to hardware offered by Github-actions (I believe they have NVIDIA T4 GPUs).
 And you will be arbitrarily penalized if we make a CUDA vs CPU apples-to-oranges comparison.
 - We had *no merkle tree* before -- but now we have a new, customized one.
 So that is probably ripe for optimization.
 - We *will* increase the blocksize, to 320 Mb, in the next contest.
 - Some asked about optimizing bandwidth.
-In the past, bandwidth was the bottleneck (and thus, the most important thing to optimize), but recently the bandwidth problem has basically solved itself.
-Some envelope math: at maximum size [1600 MB blocks / 10 mins], this comes to [12800 Mb/600 sec] or [21.3 mpbs].
+In the past, bandwidth was the bottleneck (and thus, the most important thing to optimize), but recently the bandwidth problem has -- more or less -- solved itself[^1].

+[^1]: Some envelope math: at maximum size [1600 MB blocks / 10 mins], this comes to [12800 Mb/600 sec] or [21.3 mpbs].
 Today's average USA down/up speeds are 200/50, which is already more than enough -- even after accounting for: IBD ("catching up"), jurisdictional arbitrage, queuing theory paradoxes, error, etc. Globally, bandwidth speeds are rising at about 20% per year -- *way higher* than the txn growth rate ([of 6.2%](https://www.truthcoin.info/blog/all-world-txns/)).
 And even the average is misleading -- phones will be on 5G; servers and desktops (ie, the relevant computer type, for nodes) will be on Gigabit.
 Today, a single Call of Duty update is now 37.4 GB -- we live in a new era of abundant internet.
 (Back in 2008, average USA internet down-speed was just 5 Mbps.)

 ---